tsutomu-n/tsutomu-n/README.md

-#### I'm a seasoned construction supervisor and the IT professional at my company, diving headfirst into programming to streamline our office tasks.
+#### 建設会社でひとり情シスになった監理技術者👷: I'm a seasoned construction supervisor and the company's IT pro.
+Diving into programming for streamlining work!

 # Here's what I'm up to:
 - 👷‍♂️ **Construction Knowledge Organization:** Developing ways to better organize and understand our field's vast knowledge base.
+- 📊 **Data Preprocessing and Time Series Analysis:** I have a fondness for the nitty-gritty of data preprocessing and time series analysis.
 - 📘 **User Manuals:** I've written manuals for every department in our company, ensuring everyone has the info they need.
 - 🚀 **Boosting the Industry:** I'm on a mission to energize our understaffed industry, sharing knowledge and highlighting the craftsmanship passed down through generations.